Current Projects

 Rotation Detonation Engines

 This project studies the operation and performance of rotating detonation engines (RDE).
 A racetrack-style RDE has been tested with propane, methane, hydrogen, and oxygen propellants.
 The current work looks at injector behavior and wave dynamics.
-The project is funded by NASA and DoD.
+This work is funded by NASA and DoD.

 rde firing no window wasp gox ch4 first fire